ryankoberlin/Scripts/README.md

 sshn - Script to ssh to node through the cluster's headnode

 trace.pl - Script to parse certain information from PBS

+mknote.sh - Script to create a simple note in a directory